digital-land/planning-game/README.md

 ## About this game

+This game was created for an away day, with the intention of connecting people to each other and learning a bit about planning.

-A Fun game about Planning, where players will explore
+A Fun game about Planning where players will explore

 - communities & their needs
 - planning complexity and trade-offs
 - regional priorities

+-Add Photo of people playing the game-

 ## Who is it for